IsaacHair/map25.2/readme.txt

 A single character is also considered a pneumonic and it just directly corresponds to the machine code; ie typing "7" is the same as typing "dir1".

+Also, the .a25 file extension is used to denote assembly files and the .u25 file extension denotes machine code files that have been organized into the eeprom page data format for upload.
+These extensions are not required by any means, it just makes things more organized when you read over the file contents.